anassBelcaid/datamining/part1/tutorial_numpy_pandas.md

 #  Introduction to Numpy and Pandas

-The following tutorial contains examples of using the numpy and pandas library modules.
-The notebook can be downloaded from http://www.cse.msu.edu/~ptan/dmbook/tutorials/tutorial2/tutorial2.ipynb.
-Read the step-by-step instructions below carefully.
-To execute the code, click on the cell and press the SHIFT-ENTER keys simultaneously.

 ## 2.1 Introduction to Numpy

 Numpy, which stands for numerical Python, is a Python library package to support numerical computations.
 The basic data structure in numpy is a multi-dimensional array object called ndarray.
 Numpy provides a suite of functions that can efficiently manipulate elements of the ndarray.